Joe Burrow, LSU complete dream season to win the national title - Local News 8

 On Monday, in front of a pro-LSU crowd — as well as President Donald Trump — the Tigers of Baton Rouge capped off a dominant season, winning the College Football Playoff national championship game, beating last year’s champion, Clemson, 42-25 at the Mercedes-Benz Superdome to finish 15-0.

+“We weren’t going to let someone come in here and steal this from us in our home state,” LSU quarterback Joe Burrow, completing one of the best seasons by any college football player in history, said.

-It’s a location where LSU has had previous success, having won national championships there in the 2007 and 2003 seasons during the Bowl Championship Series era.
+It’s a location where LSU has had previous success, having won national championships in the Superdome in the 2007 and 2003 seasons during the Bowl Championship Series era.
 This is LSU’s first appearance in the College Football Playoff, which began in the 2014 season.

+It’s also the first national title as a head coach for Louisiana native Ed Orgeron.

+“I grew up wanting to be the head coach of LSU,” Orgeron said.
+“I’m so proud of the state of Louisiana.
+We’ve had support from the governor, from the President, from everybody that loves LSU.
+I’m just so happy for the people from Louisiana.
+But you’ve got to give the credit to the football team.
+They’ve been working for one year.
+They deserve this day.”

 This year, LSU won in historic fashion, with seven of LSU’s 15 wins coming against teams that were ranked in the top 10.
 Ranked first in the nation in scoring and total offense, LSU had trailed just five times all season — and never in the fourth quarter — entering Monday night’s title game.

-However, in an unfamiliar sight, LSU initially got pushed around by Clemson and was down 17-7 in the second quarter.
+However, in an unfamiliar sight, LSU initially got pushed around by Clemson and was down 17-7 — LSU’s biggest deficit of the season — in the second quarter.
 But led by Burrow, LSU would score 21 unanswered points to close the half.
 Clemson would get within three in the third quarter but could get no closer.

-Burrow, winner of the Heisman Trophy and likely top overall pick in this spring’s NFL draft, graduated in three years from Ohio State.
+Burrow, winner of the Heisman Trophy and likely top overall pick in this spring’s NFL draft, is from Athens, Ohio and graduated in three years from Ohio State.
 He didn’t get a lot of playing time when he was with the Buckeyes, so he transferred to LSU in 2018.

 But while it was known Burrow had talent, the college football landscape didn’t expect this.
 On Monday, Burrow broke the NCAA single-season record for passing touchdowns in a season, with 60.
 For the night, Burrow completed 31 passes on 49 attempts for 463 yards, five touchdowns and no interceptions.
 Burrow also rushed for 58 yards and one score.